 The Reason For The Season

-Did you know that each season brings with it a different selection of fruits and vegetables?
-Each of these foods actually helps us reap each season’s benefits.
+Did you know each season brings a different selection of fruits and vegetables?
+Each of these foods helps us reap each season’s benefits.
 For example, during the spring months foods are higher in vitamins, minerals, and fiber.
 This is due to the fact that our bodies need to purge all the excess toxins that have built up over the long winter months.
 When we choose to eat seasonally, it allows our bodies to go through similar changes that our environment experiences during each season.
-These foods are actually high concentrations of the vitamins and minerals we need to get through each season with an added advantage.
+These foods are high concentrations of the vitamins and minerals we need to get through each season with an added advantage.
 For example, spring foods are high in vitamin C and zinc to keep your immune system up.
-In comparison, each winter month is all about foods that help you feel full longer.
+In comparison, each winter month is about foods that help you feel full longer.
 The following are my favorite top five fruits available in April.

 Perfect Peaches